-The College of Engineeering Research Ethics and Governance Committee (REC) is a sub-committee of the University Research Ethics and Governance Committee and directly reports to it.
+The College of Engineering (CoE) Research Ethics and Governance Committee (REC) is a sub-committee of the University Research Ethics and Governance Committee and directly reports to it.
 The remit of the College of Engineering research ethics and governance committee is:

-To provide ethical review for research on human participants and/or data which is not publicly available when no other system for formal ethical review is available/appropriate.
+To provide ethical review for research on human participants and/or data that is not publicly available when no other system for formal ethical review is available/appropriate.

 *In respect of students, the term ‘research’ is given a broader definition to encompass service evaluation, where this concerns human participants.

 - Research by staff or students which requires NHS research ethics scrutiny

 - Research where no human subjects or personal data are accessed (such as review of literature, animal research, mechanical testing etc.)

 - Research using publicly available data

-When conducting research outside the UK, ethical permissions should be sought locally as well as through the College ethics committee.
+- Note: When conducting research outside the UK, ethical permissions should be sought locally as well as through the College ethics committee